Vaccinations of older people expected to be finished in 85 % of Japan areas by July

 Meanwhile, only 56.0% of municipalities in Akita Prefecture are expected to finish vaccinating older citizens by the end of July.
 The proportion came to 62.9% in Shizuoka Prefecture, and 63% in Okayama Prefecture.

-As local governments are having difficulties securing health care workers to administer the vaccines and inoculation venues, the central government aims to help them end the vaccinations of elderly people earlier than planned partly by supporting prefectural governments’ moves to set up venues for group vaccinations.
+As local governments are having difficulties securing inoculation venues and health care workers to administer the vaccines, the central government aims to help them end the vaccinations of older people earlier than planned partly by supporting prefectural governments' moves to set up venues for group vaccinations.

 A central government building in the Otemachi district in Tokyo's Chiyoda Ward will host the venue in the capital.
 The venue in Osaka will be set up at the Osaka International Convention Center in Kita Ward.

-Vaccinations at the venues will be provided between 8 a.m. and 8 p.m. on all days, including Saturdays, Sundays and holidays, during the three months until Aug.
+Vaccinations at the venues will be provided between 8 a.m. and 8 p.m. on all days during the three months until Aug.
 24.

 The scope of areas covered by the program will be expanded in stages, in order to prevent confusion, the Defense Ministry said.